sushant097/AI-Robotics-Assignment-and-Project/README.md

 # AI-Robotics-Assignment-and-Project
-My coursework AI Robotics assignment and project.

-elcome to the repository for the AI Robotics course.
+Welcome to the repository for the AI Robotics course.
 This repository contains all the lab assignments and the final project required for the course completion.
 Each lab and project is documented with details on objectives, methodologies, results, and reflections.

 ## Table of Contents
 - [Introduction](#introduction)